ersggb/CSharpvsRuby/Files/Comparisons.md

-Comparisons of references and values - Emma In Progress 🍎 How are values compared? (i.e. comparing two strings)

 C#
 To compare primitive datatypes, use ==
 .Equals is used for reference equality for reference types, and bitwise equality for value types, but for objects and strings.